Diploma in Filmmaking

 For more questions and inquiries, please EMAIL: email@example.com

-Disclaimer: PCCI reserves the right to change, amend or modify program policies and guidelines, schedule and details at any time without notice.
+- PCCI reserves the right to revise, make deletions, or implement additions to the program policies and guidelines, the schedules, and details at any time with our notice.
 Current enrollees, however, will be promptly notified of any such changes.

 Includes manuals/handout, lunch and snacks.

-Note: You also have the option of enrolling only in the subject(s) that you want under the program.
+Note: Student has the option also of enrolling only in the subject(s) that he/she want under the program.

 Be sure to read the Registration Info before registering.